Metro Mobility Facts

 - Agency service for clients of agencies who travel to daytime training and rehabilitation centers, extended employment, or adult day-care centers.

 The Council contracts with multiple providers for Metro Mobility service.
-The demand-service fleet includes 350 accessible vehicles and 40 sedans.
+The fleet includes 570 accessible vehicles and 40 sedans.

-The ADA mandates many service parameters for Metro Mobility’s paratransit service.
+The ADA mandates many service parameters for Metro Mobility.
 Parameters include service area, response time, days and hours of service, advance scheduling limits, capacity constraints, and fares.

 Metro Mobility’s service area includes Minneapolis, Saint Paul, and nearly 90 adjoining suburbs.
 Contracted providers serve all communities that fall within the 2006 transit taxing district.